carlomilanesi/measures-rs/docs/Tutorial.md

 The distance is 100.
 ```

-The second printed line has no unit, because it is a naked number.
+The second printed line has no unit, because it is a primitive number.

 This code is valid with `distance_value` having type `f64`, because `f64` is the default value type of the generic type `Measure`.
 The statement `let distance_value: f32 = distance.value;` would have been illegal.
-Though, you can use also `f32` as value type, if you specify it explicitly, like in the following statement:
+Though, you can also use `f32` as value type, as long as you specify it explicitly, like in the following statement:
 ```rust
     let distance: f32 = Measure::<KiloMetre, f32>::new(100.).value;
 ```

-Currently the library supports only the value types `f32` and `f64`.
+Currently, the library supports only the value types `f32` and `f64`.

 ## Numeric conversions